-The front end sheet metal assembly consists of both fender skirts and tie bar, hood latch mounting panel, radiator grill, radiator pan, radiator core and mounting strap, fan shroud, horns and brackets, and lower gravel deflector.
-See figure 12-6.
+The front end sheet metal assembly consists of fender skirts and tie bar, hood latch mounting panel, radiator grill, radiator pan, radiator core and mounting panel, fan shroud, horns and brackets, and lower gravel deflector.
+See figures 12-6 and 7.

-All parts are joined together in an assembly that may be removed and installed as one unit, or the separate parts may be replaced without difficulty.
-The front end of the sheet metal assembly is supported and stabilized by attachment of the fender skirts to the frame side rails by means of bolts provided with rubber shims similar to body mountings.
-See figure 12-7.
-The rear ends of front fenders are attached directly to the body cowl.
+All front end sheet metal parts are joined together in an assembly that may be removed and installed as one unit, or the separate parts may be replaced without difficulty.
+The front of the sheet metal assembly is supported at the bottom of the radiator mounting panel.
+The radiator mounting panel is attached to a frame cross member by one bolt with insulating shims and washers to allow up and down adjustment at this point.
+See Figure 12-7.
+The rear ends of the front fenders are attached to the body cowl.